-We saw that 'creature with a heart' and 'creature with kidneys' have the same extension while differing in intension.
+We saw, in the last set of notes, that 'creature with a heart' and 'creature with kidneys' have the same extension while differing in intension.

 The differences between extension and intension are, approximately, differences between the senses of the phrases and their references.